saitoshi/CodingInterviewQuestions/README.md

 ## Problem - 32 Multiply Strings
 Given two non-negative integers **num1** and **num2** represented as strings, return the product of **num1** and **num2**, also represented as a string.
 <b>NOTE:</b>You must not use any built-in BigInteger library or convert the inputs to integers directly.

+### Problem - 33 Mark Even or Odd

+Given a positive integer x.
+Your task is to check, if it is even or odd (Any number that gives zero as remainder when divided by 2 is an even number).
+Note: Return "Even" if the number is even; otherwise, return "Odd".